geerlingguy/raspberry-pi-pcie-devices/_boards_cm/blikube-blikvm-cm4-io-board.md

 ---
 blicube is making a [bliKVM CM4 IO Board for Pi-KVM](https://www.aliexpress.com/item/1005003262886521.html?spm=a2g0o.store_pc_allProduct.8148356.5.39cd62bejpZaWF).

-The bliKVM integrates seemingly everything from the PiKVM v3 HAT into one compact package that fits in an even smaller space, and doesn't require as complicated an assembly process.
-Currently the board is priced at $80, the case at $25, and a combo pack with case, fan, OLED display, and board at $100.
-Pretty good deal!
+blicube's bliKVM integrates Pi-KVM v3 features into a compact Compute Module 4-based board that fits in an even smaller space, and doesn't require as complicated an assembly process.
+The board can be bought standalone, or in a kit with a case, fan, and OLED display.